-Verdict: These gloves are really only for more experienced shuckers out there.
+These gloves are really only for more experienced shuckers out there.
 They offer good protection if you shuck in hand like the pros.
-However the back of the hand isn't protected if you shuck on a table top.
+However, the back of the hand isn’t protected if you shuck on a tabletop.

 304L Brushed Stainless Steel Mesh Cut Resistant Chain Mail Gloves

-The 304L comes in all 5 sizes, is ultra flexible, and will fit either hand.
-There's a adjustable nylon tape wrist clasp that keeps the glove secure and makes it quite comfortable to wear.
+The 304L comes in all 5 sizes, is ultra-flexible, and will fit either hand.
+An adjustable nylon tape wrist clasp keeps the glove secure and makes it quite comfortable to wear.

-The mesh of this glove may be a little loose for some of the pointier oyster knives and they could possibly poke through a link.
+The mesh of this glove may be a little loose for some of the pointier oyster knives, and they could poke through a link.

-Verdict: The 304l offers good protection for newbies and those who shuck reguarly.
+The 304l offers good protection for newbies and those who shuck regularly.

 44industry Chainmail Mesh Butcher Glove

 The mesh is fine enough for safe shucking at speed.
-There's lots of chain mail gloves on the market, but ones with a wider mesh may allow the sharp point of an oyster knife to slip between the links.
+There are lots of chain mail gloves on the market, but ones with a wider mesh may allow the sharp point of an oyster knife to slip between the links.

 Oyster shucking gloves come in quite a few varieties and you’ve gotta consider your own needs and budget when choosing a style, as well as how often you will be using the glove(s).